Hyperfoil/qDup/README.md

 3. `- command : { argumentName: argumentValue, ...}`
 Arguments are explicitly mapped to the command's declared argument names.
 This is the least ambiguous but most verbose and is rarely necessary.
+All commands support the following keys:
+* `with`
+set custom state values for this command and all children commands
+* `then`
+a list of commands to run after the current command if it passes execution to its children
+* `idle-timer`
+set to `false` to disable the idle check or an expected duration to avoid unnecessary idle warnings
+* `state-scan`
+set to `false` to disable the state scanner that ensures all state references are defined or have a default before they are used.
+* `silent`
+set to `true` to disable the default logging for the command
+* `timer`, `on-signal`, `watch` observe the execution of the command
+* `prefix`, `suffix`, `separator`, `js-prefix` change the state pattern indicator strings

 ### Available commands
 * `abort: <message>`